 4MCA.com / Operation Reach Out: Suicide Prevention App

-1. Doing it Again: How to prepare for yet another deployment
+1. How to get ready for a deployment

 If you have ever thought about starting a blog, a deployment might be a good time to start.
 I started my first Army wife blog during my husband’s second deployment.
 We were in Germany and I really wanted to share some of what I had been through.
 I figured there...